 Today, the IDEA governs how states and public agencies provide early intervention (between birth to two years of age), special education, and related services to more than 6.5 million eligible infants, toddlers, children, and youth with disabilities.
+The IDEA helps ensure students with a disability are provided with Free Appropriate Public Education tailored to meet their individual needs.
 The IDEA is administered by the U.S. Department of Education.

 - Overview of the IDEA:This link provides information about the law/policy, reports, grants funding, and additional resource for different stakeholders.: